-There are numerous independent tutoring services that can offer specialised, one-on-one help with your studies.
+There are numerous independent tutoring services that can offer specialised, one-on-one help with your studies, and sessions can even be done online.
 Unlike the services provided by education providers, which are often overloaded with students coming to use their resources (especially during exam time), a private tutor can guarantee their attention and time.
 One such service is Write Squad, which is dedicated to helping international students improve their writing.

 Download a study app

 Nowadays, there are many free apps available for your smartphone that give you study help on-the-go.
 Along with dictionary and translation apps, there are apps to help you stay focused and manage your time, like Focus; note-taking apps – the best is Evernote; assignment planner apps, such as My Study Life; even memory games and quizzes, like StudyBlue, to help you take a break from your studies but keep your mind working.

 The last thing you need if you’re struggling with your studies is to stress yourself out further.
 If you need to take a break from your work and let your mind rest, go for a walk or watch an episode of your favourite show.
 Then you will be fully recharged and ready to proactively seek help for the issues you’re experiencing.
 There are mental health apps, like Headspace, available, and your education provider will have free counselling services that you can access if you want to speak to a professional about destressing and keeping calm during busy study periods.